 The MPO has supported bicycling in the region through the development of on-road facilities and off-road trails.
 The purpose of this project is to conduct a regionwide evaluation of the existing network to identify proposals for new connections.
-These connections could link trails or on-road segments, or provide access to transportation services, or significant commercial, employment and residential sites.
+These connections could link trails or on-road segments, or provide access to transportation services, or to significant commercial, employment, and residential sites.
 The goal of this project is to create a more useful and continuous trail network in the region by identifying barriers and gaps that can be addressed.
 New connections could be off-road or could use the existing street network.
-This project would further the mobility goals discussed in the Long-Range Transportation Plan, Paths to a Sustainable Region, encourage the shared use of infrastructure recommended in the youMove Massachusetts interim report, and build on the ongoing work of the Congestion Management Process (CMP).
-CTPS, in coordination with MassDOT's statewide bicycle plan, and in collaboration with MAPC, would be responsible for carrying out the project.
+This project will further the mobility goals discussed in the MPO's Long-Range Transportation Plan (LRTP), Paths to a Sustainable Region, encourage the shared use of infrastructure recommended in the youMove Massachusetts interim report, and build upon the ongoing work of the Congestion Management Process (CMP).
+CTPS, in coordination with MassDOT's statewide bicycle plan, and in collaboration with MAPC, will be responsible for carrying out the project.

-- Maps showing the existing and proposed bicycle network, with major transportation services and significant commercial, employment, and residential sites; and the identification of gaps and potential new connections. - An evaluation of potential connections among trails, on-road facilities, and activity centers.
-Evaluation criteria would be based on the MPO policies, and consider factors such as safety, access to activity centers, relative distance, conceptual cost, estimated usage, and consistency with other plans.
-Based on the above, and other possible criteria, a list of the relative priority of recommended connections will be produced.
+- Maps showing the existing and proposed bicycle network, with major transportation services and significant commercial, employment, and residential sites; and the identification of gaps and potential new connections. - An evaluation of potential connections between trails, on-road facilities, and activity centers.
+Evaluation criteria will be based on the MPO policies, and will consider factors such as safety, access to activity centers, relative distance, conceptual cost, estimated usage, and consistency with other plans.
+Based on the above criteria, and other possible criteria, a list of the relative priority of recommended connections will be produced.

-FUNDING RECIPIE NT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other
+FUNDING G RECIPIE NT(S) FUNDING SOURCE(S 5)

+CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

+\$12,200 \$12,200 \$8,540 \$3,660